A paperfolding paradise

 1734 - Japan: Japanese book by Hayato Ohoka called 'Ranma Zushiki' contains prints of decorations intended to enhance sliding room dividers.
-Among these is a print that shows a group of folded paper objects, including the traditional crane, komuso, the traditional paper boat, the sanbo and the Tematebako, a modular cube developed from six Menko.
+Among these is a print that shows a group of folded paper objects, including the Orizuru (the Crane), Komoso, the Paper Boat, the Sanbo on Legs and the Tematebako, a modular cube developed from six Menko.